Eco-Healthy Child Care ® Program Manager

 Carol Stroebel Policy and Health Education Internship:

+Carol Stroebel, former Director of Training and Policy at CEHN, was a long time champion for children's environmental health who dedicated her career to promoting public health and public interest policies.
 Carol's invaluable contributions to the field included not only policy work but also leadership in education and practice.
-This internship will focus on public health and children's environmental health policy.
-Juniors, seniors or graduate students majoring in public health, environmental studies, public or nonprofit administration, public policy, communication/journalism or health sciences are welcome to apply.
+This is not a government relations or legislative position.
+For instance, we do not organize or participate in many direct visits with congressional offices, but we do occasionally organize Hill briefings.This internship will focus on public health and children's environmental health policy.
+Individuals studying or with a background in public health, environmental studies, public or nonprofit administration, public policy, communication/journalism or health sciences are welcome to apply.
 The position requires very strong written communication skills and proven leadership experience.
 Students will need to contact their school with regard to receiving credits.

 Eco-Healthy Child Care® Internship: